eProtein Quantification Kit Protocol

 Standard Curve Preparation

-- Prepare the following serial dilution of Universal Control.
+- Prepare the following serial dilution of the Universal Control.

 - Prepare a fresh set of standards for each quantification.